 Well, your unit might be dealing with airflow issues.
 Weak HVAC airflow is one of the most annoying problems, not only because it’s uncomfortable but also because you cannot pinpoint the exact cause.

 From dirty air filters to leaking ducts, there are many reasons for your air conditioner airflow to be weak.
 Some are easy to fix, while others require professional help.
+This guide will help you effectively deal with HVAC airflow issues before they get worse.

 Symptoms of Weak HVAC Airflow